Understanding Mobile Network Technologies: 4G, 5G, and LTE Explained

 What Are the Benefits of 5G?

-Both 5G and 4G utilize similar technologies that transmit based on radio signals.
-Fifth generation technology began early deployments in the 2010s but did not reach peak popularity and performance until the 2020s.
+Both 5G and 4G utilize similar technologies that are transmitted based on radio signals.
+Fifth generation technology began early deployment in the 2010s but did not reach peak popularity and performance until the 2020s.
 The difference lies with 5G's ability to use a wider range of frequencies, allowing data to travel stronger and faster.
-5G boasts faster network speeds, enhanced real-time communication capabilities, and less clogging and slowdowns.
+5G boasts faster network speeds, enhanced real-time communication capabilities, less clogging, and slowdowns.

 The table below shows a breakdown of differences between 4G and 5G performance.
-It includes the following info:
+It includes the following information:

 Characteristics4G5G